My manuscript is complete! Now what do I do to get it published?

 a.)
 Have friends and family review the work and THEN submit to a professional.
 The cleaner your manuscript, the easier it will be for a professional to correct.
 Easier equates to less expensive and less time-consuming.

 b.)
-Forego the developmental review and final proofread, but shoot for at least a Basic Edit of your work.
+Forgo the developmental review and final proofread, but shoot for at least a Basic Edit of your work.
 Some editing is better than none.

 c.)
 Many editors will allow you to break the payment up into parts.
 Ask what your payment options are.
 Don’t be afraid to request a payment schedule that works for you.